jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 The following morning, I awoke feeling worse for wear missing one of my trouser legs (I still don’t know what happened to it) and made plans to head back to the plateau.
 It was the final week and the expedition was finally coming to an end.
 Thoughts were turning to the mammoth derig that awaited us in cave.
-Throughout the year just over 2km of cave had been found by the ICCC and JSPDT and I’m sure everyone on the mountain felt immensely proud.
+Throughout the year just over 2 km of cave had been found by the ICCC and JSPDT and I’m sure everyone on the mountain felt immensely proud.
 The cave was now at a depth of 888 m and a length of 11025 m.
 Now, however, camp had to be packed up and brought back to the surface whilst the rope from the pitches down to camp had to be taken down and all the hangers and mailons removed and brought to the surface.
 All the cavers available and able to help were to embark on a bounce trip down to camp to collect at least a tackle bag each.
 Throughout the day we all set off at different times for what was to be the last trip of the year.

 Once again, descending was enjoyable, the trip down now feeling familiar and all the awkward pitches now being much more manageable.
-We arrived at the top of Zimmer in good time where myself and the person I was caving with, Kate, were to collect a tackle bag each and head back the way we came.
+We arrived at the top of *Zimmer* in good time where myself and the person I was caving with, Kate, were to collect a tackle bag each and head back the way we came.
-Unfortunately, not all the bags were at Zimmer yet so I was elected to head to camp and carry a couple of tackle bags back up Zimmer.
+Unfortunately, not all the bags were at *Zimmer* yet so I was elected to head to camp and carry a couple of tackle bags back up *Zimmer*.
 I made it down to camp to find a couple of furious cavers who couldn’t understand why I was sent down to camp when I was a fresher.
 They also worked out that one of them would be carrying two tackle bags the whole way out of the cave, something not many people would envy.
 Nevertheless, we pressed on and I enjoyed my excursion down to camp: it gave me a last chance to say farewell for the year.
-The cave, however, seemed much wetter than usual and Zimmer, especially the middle third, was really quite unpleasant.
+The cave, however, seemed much wetter than usual and *Zimmer*, especially the middle third, was really quite unpleasant.
 As such, I felt quite cold upon making it to the top: it wasn’t serious, just a minor inconvenience.
 Myself and Kate began to head out the cave at a steady pace.
-By the end of Pink, Kate was beginning to feel quite tired and I was beginning to feel cold.
+By the end of *Pink*, Kate was beginning to feel quite tired and I was beginning to feel cold.

 A lot of the more experienced cavers find ways to keep themselves amused whilst waiting for people to head up the rope.
 On my first couple of trips with Tetley he took a book with him that he would read.
-Dave would constantly be analysing the geology of the cave and looking out for interesting pieces of cave (a hobby that led to him discovering Kamikaze, the most extensive lead of the year).
+Dave would constantly be analysing the geology of the cave and looking out for interesting pieces of cave (a hobby that led to him discovering *Kamikaze*, the most extensive lead of the year).
 To keep moral up, both of them would sing: Dave, quite sparingly, Tetly incessantly.
 So, in no way an experienced caver, I just sat in silence with my thoughts.
 Ascending this time however, Kate asked me to sing to help boost moral.